-- art-related intellectual property, including artists' resale rights
+- intellectual property rights including artists' resale rights

-- the import and export of works of art
+- import and export of works of art

-- disputes about the ownership, provenance and authenticity of art
+- disputes regarding ownership, provenance and authenticity of art

 - litigation over transactions involving agents, auction houses and galleries.